robmoffat/k9/docs/sprints/sprint_004.md

 ## Goals of the Sprint:

 - User entity, creatable, queryable via rest, tested.
+DONE
 - Sign Up Screen:  *Name*, *Email Address*, *Password*.
 This would send an email out to *confirm* the email address.
+DONE
 - A special URL would confirm the email, being a hash of some secret salt and their details.
+DONE
 - Edit screen:  user is allowed to go onto their page and change the email, but that invalidates it again (meaning we don't send to it).
 - Log-in Screen (steal these from the existing grails app for now)
 - Limiting the projects you can look up, based on who you are.